Justinfact/imc-ilms/README.md

 ## FAQ
   **Q: What do I need to do after the script finishes successfully?**

-  A: Download and extract IMC for Linux, then "chmod -R 777 /path/to/extracted/linux/folder" and run "./linux/install/install.sh" to start the installation.
-Make sure you are running the desktop environment.
+  A: Download and extract IMC for Linux, then navigate to the extracted folder and under /linux/install, run "chmod -x install.sh" and then "./install.sh" to start the installater.
+Make sure you are running a graphical environment.

   **Q: Why no script for Oracle DB?**

   A: Oracle DB installation for IMC is relatively complex, and do you really need Oracle DB when you've got MySQL?